louis-bastien/louis-bastien/README.md

 - **Docker**: Containerized services with dedicated environment for dev and prod.
 - **AWS deployment**: EC2 hosting, S3 for storage (Vault secrets).
 Automatic deployment via GithubActions.
 - **Monitoring**: Prometheus/Grafana setup with Alerting rules
-- Contributed to both backend and frontend code: implemented user authentication, integrated real-time gameplay logic, and added a language-switch feature using Python i18n libraries
+- Contributed to backend and frontend development: implemented language-switch functionality using Python i18n libraries and made improvements to the front-end interface and styling.

 ---